blockpane/cosmissed/README.md

   can occur if the server is slow or behind (this affects the tendermint prometheus exporter too.
 * This requires access to both the tendermint and cosmos rpc APIs (normally port 26657 and 1317.)
 * It may be traffic intensive (especially when building the cache,) and should be run against a local, private server.
+* The error `not a valid HistValidatorsResp structure` at startup likely means that the state has been pruned for that block height on your API server and there is not enough history to build the full cache.
+Try a lower `-n` value.

 Usage: